<

 Rodgers, 40, entered the season ranked ninth all time in passing yards as he tried to make a comeback after a season-ending Achilles injury derailed his 2023 season and Jets debut after four offensive snaps in 2023.

 Los Angeles Rams quarterback Matthew Stafford also entered the season with a chance to join the 60K club.
-He needed 3,943 yards in 2024, and he's already off to a fast start.
-He ended Week 4 with 978 yards on the season and tied for seventh in the NFL.
+He needed 3,943 yards this season, and through 10 games, he's on pace at 2,557.
+He currently sits in sixth in the NFL in yards per game at 255.7.

 In Week 4, he passed Eli Manning for 10th on the all-time passing list.
 He came into the week needing 222 yards against the Chicago Bears to tie Manning (57,023 yards), and he finished with 224 yards.